Award-BagdesWEBINAR 2024Attend Document Module & Digital Signature Webinar on October 23 and Simplify Document Workflows!

 4. Development Plans

-No performance model is complete without a focus on employee development.
-Once performance evaluations identify areas for improvement, a customized development plan should be created for each employee.
-These plans may include training programs, mentorship opportunities, or new projects designed to help employees build new skills and grow in their roles.
+No performance model is complete without keeping an eye on the employees’ development.
+Once performance appraisals are conducted and areas for improvement identified, each one should have a customized development plan designed according to his or her needs.
+Training programs, mentorship opportunities, or new projects may all be included in these plans, designed to help build new skills and grow in their roles.

 5. Employee Engagement